Presenting: Jordan B. Peterson vs Nietzsche.

-The gentlemen’s spirits will be matched against one another in three rounds representing each of the three stages in Nietzsche’s “metamorphosis of the spirit”.
+The gentlemen’s spirits will be matched against one another in three rounds representing the three stages of Nietzsche’s “metamorphosis of the spirit”.

 If you know the basics of Nietzsche and Jordan B. Peterson you can skip the intro.